friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\def_keyword_as_arg_2.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: invalid syntax
-       2: """
-       3:
-       4:
-    -->5: def f(x, True):
+       5: def f(x, True):
                    ^^^^

     I am guessing that you tried to use the Python keyword